japhethLG/fintrack/README.md

 - **npm** or **yarn**
 - **Firebase Project** ([Create one here](https://console.firebase.google.com/))
 - **Google Gemini API Key** ([Get one here](https://ai.google.dev/))

+### What's New in Next.js 16

+This project has been upgraded to Next.js 16, which includes:

+- **🚀 Turbopack as Default**: 5-10x faster Fast Refresh and 2-5x faster builds
+- **⚡ React 19.2 Support**: Latest React features including View Transitions and `useEffectEvent()`
+- **🎯 Improved Routing**: Optimized navigations with layout deduplication and incremental prefetching
+- **📦 Enhanced Image Optimization**: Updated defaults for better performance and security
+- **🔄 Better Caching APIs**: New cache management functions for improved control

 ### Installation